Oops! Something went wrong while submitting the form

 We’re going to go over all of the most important aspects of each drone, and at the end, you should have all of your questions answered.

-Yes, you can fly it indoors thanks to the vision positioning system and DJI even offers propeller guards if you need them, but it’s scary to fly in small spaces.
+There are some drawbacks to the Mavic 2 Pro design, and one of them is how large it is when unfolded.
+Yes, you can fly it indoors thanks to the vision positioning system, and DJI even offers propeller guards if you need them, but it’s scary to fly in small spaces.
 It isn’t the kind of drone I would try flying through windows or doorways.

-The design of the Mavic Air is completely different from the Mavic Pro.
-It’s like if you combined the Mavic Pro, the Spark, and a sports car together.
-It has a very small and clean looking shell like the Spark while still maintaining the folding design of the Mavic Pro.
+The design of the Mavic Air is completely different from the Mavic 2 Pro.
+It’s like if you combined the Mavic 2 Pro, the Spark, and a sports car together.
+It has a very small and clean looking shell like the Spark while still maintaining the folding design of the Mavic 2 Pro.

 Although I wouldn’t want to crash any drone, the Mavic Air seems like it would hold up pretty well.
 One thing that’s strange is the propellers that don’t fold.
 This might seem like a drawback at first, but unlike other folding drones the props don’t stick out from the body, and the cleaner design probably helps achieve more flight time.